NASA-AMMOS/aerie/docs/building.md

             java_for_tests = "C:/Program Files/AdoptOpenJDK/jdk-11.0.4.11-hotspot/bin/java.exe"

 5. Replace the `javac` and `java_for_tests` values with your respective paths
+   1. This should be the location of your Java installation.
+If you're unsure where this might be, try `which java` or your OS's equivalent.
+If you're still unsure, re-download OpenJDK and note the path to which it installs.

 ### Building
 1. Run `buck build //...` from the Aerie Root Directory